TOD Studies and Projects

 38th Street Transit Station

 The Lander Group has proposed a mixed-use, mixed-income development that will be integrated with the 38th Street Transit Center along the METRO Blue Line in Minneapolis.
-Negotiations are currently underway, and are also pending Metropolitan Council approval.
-If successful, the project will increase access to jobs and housing along transit and dramatically improve the public realm around the station through enhanced pedestrian connections, streetscape improvements and the addition of public plazas.
+Metro Transit has completed negotiations of a long-term ground lease with the Lander Group and construction of 164 residential units and 28,000 square feet of commercial space is expected to start in 2018.
+The project will increase access to jobs and housing along transit and dramatically improve the public realm around the station through enhanced pedestrian connections, streetscape improvements and the addition of public plazas.

 METRO Blue Line and